santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Analytics/TSGs/SAW-%2D-Not-able-to-access-the-Data-Lake-or-Data-Lake-Analytics-resources.md

-SAW workstation provides a Dev VM that allows them to access Corpnet stuff like the portal.
+SAW workstation provides a Dev VM that allows them to access Corpnet resources like the portal.
 Should be an icon called MSIT_WIN10 on desktop that allows access to a VM.

 If you are not able to log into the WIN10 Vm machine on your computer.